chfhhd/guidetoamigacompatibleprogramming/README.md

 --

-Amiga® is a trademark of Amiga Inc. Workbench® is a trademark of Cloanto Italia srl.
-All other trademarks belong to their respective owners.
+All trademarks belong to their respective owners.